 '''

+/

+Read bytes class Application

+/

 import java.io.;

 class ReadBytes {

 public static void main(String[] args) {

 FileInputStream f;

 try {

 f = new FileInputStream("file1.data");

 int data;

 while((data = f.read()) != -1)

 System.out.println(data);

 f.close();

 } catch (IOException e) {

 System.out.println("Error with files:"+e.toString());

 }

 }

 }

 '''

 In this example, an instance of FileInputStream is created relating to the file file1.data.
-The bytes are read with the message read one after the other.
-This message returns the byte read or -1 when the end of the file is reached.
+The bytes are read one after another with the message read.
+This message returns the byte read, or -1 when the end of file is reached.
 The stream is closed with the message close.
 Note also that in this example the IOException should be trapped.